wnmelhiser/ha-bedjet-enhanced/README.md

    - On Hassio the final location will be `/config/custom_components/bedjet`
    - On Hassbian the final location will be `/home/homeassistant/.homeassistant/custom_components/bedjet`

-## Configuration

-Follow the configuration flow in devices & services

-Configuration variables:

-- **mac** (_Optional_): Bluetooth MAC address of your BedJet, if you want to specify.
-If not specified, this integration will search for all BedJets within range.

 ## Screenshot

 ![screenshot](https://i.imgur.com/Y836CWU.png)